 Highest Graduation Rate

 As a possible indicator of student satisfaction, this rate is calculated by NCES to show the percentage of full-time first-time students who graduate within 150% of the normal time, such as six years for four-year degrees and three years for two-year programs.
-Of the four schools, the three below had the highest overall graduation rates for those students who enrolled in 2010 at two-year schools or in 2007 at four-year institutions.
+Of the four schools, the three below had the highest overall graduation rates for those students who enrolled in 2016-2017.

 - Union County Vocational Technical School (95%)